zdennisz/pixelMan/README.md

 - The game was designed to play on *desktop PC*.
 - There is an *Audio loop* on the backgroung.
 - The *character moves* according to keyboard keys.
-- The *collasion* with monsters is calculated according to *Pythagorean Theorem*.
+- The *collision* with monsters is calculated according to *Pythagorean Theorem*.

 <hr>